codeunion/javascript-exercises/interacting_with_the_user/manipulating_the_dom/README.md

 affect the DOM, and thus, the user interface.
 There are many ways to do this.
 A small sampling:

-- Show a chat window on the page when a users starts a new chat session
+- Show a chat window on the page when a user starts a new chat session
 - Zoom in on the map when a user clicks on the "+" button
 - When a user selects a preferred airline, highlight matching flights in yellow